 Without a considered revenue model, your business will incur costs it cannot sustain.
-With a revenue model, you can consolidate your target audience, figure out how to market to them, and forecast growth.
+With a revenue model, you can set, track, and forecast business growth based on specific customer segments.

 There is no such thing as a perfect revenue model, but the popularity of some of the methods below suggests that many of them are well-tailored for the current state of the market.
 Here we’ll walk through each type of revenue model and when they may be most beneficial and applicable.